bvirxx/bLUe_PYSIDE/README.md

 ##### COMPLETING THE 3D LUT
 Color transformations such as RGB curves, channel mixing, temperature,... can be easily integrated in the 3D LUT, in any order, by adding the corresponding adjustment layers to the bLUe layer stack and recording the stack as a single 3D LUT.

+Download an [example 3D LUT](http://bernard.virot.free.fr/sunrise.cube) and test it with your own images ( menu Layer > Load 3D LUT)

 ## FUNCTIONALITY